acheronx0577/Simple-Day-Tracker/README.md

 📅 GitHub Day Tracker
-A simple Python script to help you track your GitHub posting activity and maintain consistency.
+A simple Python script to help you track your GitHub posting activity and maicntain consistency.

 🚀 How It Works
 📋 Overview